PostHog/posthog.com/contents/blog/brand.md

 ## Brand isn't just your website...

-... it is instead how your company is experienced by others - consider your _company_ your product.
+... it is instead how your company is experienced by others.
+Your _company_ is your product.

 Here is a non-exhaustive list, there are dozens more examples than this though: